kevin-george/kevin-george.github.io/index.md

 <br/>

 ---
 I am a Computer Science researcher working with [Intelligent Robotics](https://intelligentrobotics.org) and the [University of Florida](http://www.reef.ufl.edu).
-My research interests lie in Machine Learning, Computer Vision & Mechatronics.
+My research focuses on Perception and Computer Vision in Robotics.

 I am an alumnus of [Florida State University](http://www.cs.fsu.edu) and [STRIDE](http://www.eng.fsu.edu/stride) where I earned my Masters degree in Computer Science.